In this post, all about how I used CBD to help me go off of Zoloft and Wellbutrin.

 During the two weeks before my period, I am diligent about taking CBD.
 My depression has long been triggered by my monthly cycle, and so I’ve learned to over-treat myself during those times when I’m especially vulnerable.
 This is when I’ll add an additional capsule to my standard dose, vape CBD during the day, or just add another sublingual dose to my regular amount.
 You cannot overdose on CBD.

 CBD is readily available online and there are many trusted companies offering a wide range of products.
 See my CBD reviews for brand recommendations.
 The tincture I use daily is from Medterra (use code STONERMOMCBD for 20% off), as its tasteless oil is the easiest for me to consume.
-Harbor Hemp is a quality water soluable brand with isolate and full spectrum tinctures.
-I also really like Ananda Hemp’s line of products (see my review here).
 For capsules I prefer the 50 mg from Endoca.
 Endoca also makes pure CBD crystals that I am really impressed with and will be reviewing later this month.
 If you prefer to vape or smoke hemp flower, check out my very own hemp line at Happy Flower Company.
 Full potency and terpene reports available with every strain.
 Federally legal and ships to all 50 states!
 Use code STONERMOM15 for 15% off your purchase.

 A Final Note